Spur Cell Anemia Clinical Presentation

 Acanthocytosis in abetalipoproteinemia

-The clinical presentation of acanthocytosis in cases of abetalipoproteinemia includes ataxia, RP that may lead to blindness, and fat malabsorption.
-Symptoms related to the deficiency of lipid-soluble vitamins (ie, A, K, E, D) may be seen.
+The clinical presentation of acanthocytosis in cases of abetalipoproteinemia includes ataxia, retinitis pigmentosa that may lead to blindness, and fat malabsorption.
+Symptoms related to the deficiency of lipid-soluble vitamins (ie, vitamins A, K, E, and D) may be seen.
 Spur cells (50-90%) are present on the peripheral smear, and the hemolysis and anemia are mild.

 Abetalipoproteinemia is an autosomal-recessive disease that manifests in the first months of life, with steatorrhea, abdominal distention, and growth retardation.
 Neurologic symptoms appear in patients aged 5-10 years and may progress to death in the second or third decade.